Joelllllll/up-sync/README.md

  root@f4b4b4b4b4b4:/app#  ./up_sync.py --lookback 100
 ```

-This will sync all accounts and their transactions into an `accounts` and `transactions` table in the database \n
+This will sync all accounts and their transactions into an `accounts` and `transactions` table in the database \
 The `lookback` config is in days and is optional.
 The default lookback period is 30 days

 You can access the metabase dashboard at `http://localhost:3000` to view the data